-Part Two: AP Essay Prompts
+Part 2: AP Synthesis Essay

-- There are two writing prompts that must be completed: one argument, and one synthesis. - Each resulting five-paragraph essay will be worth 15 possible points. - To receive full credit, each essay must include an introduction with a thesis, three body paragraphs with claims and evidence, and a conclusion. - Essays determined to be less than adequate by the teacher will be given a maximum of 12 points. - Incomplete or missing essays will be given zero points.
+- Each student will complete the synthesis essay to the best of their ability. - The resulting five-paragraph essay will be worth 40 possible points. - To receive full credit, each essay must include an introduction with a thesis, three body paragraphs with claims and evidence, and a conclusion.
+This is a college-credit course; if your first essay is not at least 1.75 pages (but no more than 3 pages), you are not doing enough to develop your arguments. - Essays determined to be less than adequate will be graded as such, revisions will be assigned, and students may be assessed a late penalty.

-Part Three: ACT Reading Practice Questions
+Part 3: ACT Reading Practice Questions